LitoMore/raycast-cross-extension-conventions/README.md

 Please note passing parameters through [`Arguments`](https://developers.raycast.com/information/lifecycle/arguments) is not recommneded since it supports string only.

 But a command with arguments is still useful if you want to reuse your existing arguments-based commands as the cross-extension entrance.
-For exmaple, the [Say](https://raycast.com/litomore/say) extension is using the `typeToSay` arguments-based command for receiving cross-extension parameters.
+For example, the [Say](https://raycast.com/litomore/say) extension is using the `typeToSay` arguments-based command for receiving cross-extension parameters.

 #### Example